 If you receive a decision finding you in violation and imposing a penalty or penalties, there are three different ways you can pay:

-- Payments can be made online through the Health Department’s licensing center.
+- Payments can be made online through the City's licensing center.

 - You may use your credit card or debit card to pay online.

-- You will need the Docket Number from your Notice of Violation (NOV) to make an online payment.
+- You will need the Summons or Notice Number from your Notice or Summons to make an online payment.

-- The Health Department charges a convenience fee for making payments online through its licensing center.
+- The City charges a convenience fee for making payments online through its licensing center.

-- Write your check or money order payable to: "OATH Health Tribunal"
+- Write your check or money order payable to: "OATH Hearings Division"

-- You must include your Docket Number from the NOV on the front of the check or money order.
+- You must include the Summons or Notice Number from your Notice or Summons on the front of the check or money order.

-- If the payment is for more than one NOV, include all Docket Numbers.
+- If the payment is for more than one Notice or Summons, you must include all Summons or Notice Numbers.